Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Methodology

 \subsection{Euclidean Stem}

-The first module consists of multiple Euclidean layers that extract features at multiple spatio-temporal resolutions from the input sEMG signal, designed with inspiration from theory of muscle physiology, signal processing and human anatomy.
+The first module consists of multiple Euclidean layers that extract features at varying spatio-temporal resolutions from the sEMG signal.
+These layers are designed with inspiration from theory of muscle physiology, signal processing and human anatomy.